 Should I worry if my baby’s gums are bleeding?

-Bleeding gums are actually normal during the teething process.
+Bleeding gums are expected during the teething process.
 These can appear as small blue lumps under the gums.
 You can ease this by applying a cool, damp cloth.

 Is it normal for my baby to develop a fever while teething?